bettjesse/bettjesse/README.md

 - 👋 Hi, I’m @bettjesse
 - 👀 I’m interested in ...Front-end Development
-- 🌱 I’m currently learning ...buiding projects in react and tailwind
+- 🌱 I’m currently  ...buiding projects in react and tailwind
 - 💞️ I’m looking to collaborate on ... react projects
 - 📫 How to reach me ... here bis my linkedin https://www.linkedin.com/in/jesse-bett-46b0aa1a8/
 - call/whatsapp at +254 110426093